 About the Village Market

-With more than 20 vendors including ten organic farmers,The Village Market offers an unusually wide selection of organic foods, from fresh greens to root vegetables, apples, fruits, milk, yogurt, beef, and chicken.
+With more than 20 vendors including many local organic and biodynamic farmers,The Village Market offers an unusually wide selection of organic foods, from fresh greens to root vegetables, apples, fruits, milk, yogurt, beef, and chicken.
 We also feature a food-court style cafe with offerings from a number of different vendors of ready to eat food.
-While we strive to have only organic or biodynamic farmers, they may not all be certified all the time.
+While we strive to have only organic or biodynamic farmers, they are not all certified.
 Feel free to ask them about that.
 And while we ask prepared food vendors to use organic ingredients where possible, there may be some ingredients which are not organic.
 Once again, it's good to ask the vendors to be perfectly clear.

 The Market is open Saturdays ONLY from 8:00 am to 1:30 pm, all year round except that we're closed after Christmas for one Saturday only.